Gabriel117343/React-native-factory-toast/README.md

 **Versión:** `v1.8.8`
 ## Descripción

-**react-native-factory-toast**  is a Toast notification library for React Native applications.
+**🏭react-native-factory-toast**  is a Toast notification library for React Native applications.
 It provides an easy and customizable way to display brief, non-intrusive messages in your app.
 The library supports various types of messages, such as errors and successes, with simple customization options to fit your app's design.

 ## Características